 TMJ Treatment An Overview

-Trauma to the jaw joint, wearing of the jaw cartilage, or malocclusion could cause damage to the temporomandibular joint.
+Trauma to the jaw joint, wearing of the jaw cartilage, or malocclusion could cause damage to the temporomandibular joint, or jaw joint.
 A TMJ related disorder or temporomandibular disorder (TMD) occurs when the jaw does not function properly, adding unnecessary stress to the surrounding muscles and nerves.
 Patients often experience painful and chronic symptoms and may experience tooth damage or wear that becomes more noticeable over time.

 - Chronic headaches, especially in the morning